Loqaritm/Sailing_Ship/README.md

 ```
 https://github.com/Loqaritm/Sailing_Ship.git
 ```
-Navigate to the newly created folder
+Navigate to the newly created folder:
 ```
 cd Sailing_Ship
 ```
-Create a build directory and run cmake inside of it
+Create a build directory and run cmake inside of it:
 ```
 mkdir build
 cd build
 cmake -S .. -B .
 ```
-Build using make
+Build using make:
 ```
 make all
 ```
-Run the game
+Run the game:
 ```
 ./launch-sailing_ship.sh
 ```